-As has been discussed in past reports, benzene concentrations in recent years are lower than in the first three years of operation at the two auto-GCs operated at Oak Park C634 and Solar Estates C633.
-Also, in recent years (2008 through 2015), concentration averages have generally shown relatively little variation compared to earlier years, unlike the behavior of the light alkane species described earlier in this report.
+As has been discussed in past reports, benzene concentrations in recent years are lower than in the first three years of operation at the two auto-GCs operated at Oak Park, C634, and Solar Estates, C633.
+Also, in recent years (2008 through 2016), concentration averages have generally shown relatively little variation compared to earlier years, unlike the behavior of the light alkane species described earlier in this report.
 No individual one-hour benzene values have been measured above the AMCV since the beginning of monitoring.

-Table 6, on page 22, shows the fourth quarter average concentrations from the two project auto-GCs for benzene from 2005 through 2015, and for the TCEQ Palm site since 2010.
-The project now has eleven years of complete fourth quarter data.
-The fourth quarter means are graphed in Figure 8, on page 22.
-The means for TCEQ's Palm site are shown for 2010 through 2015 only.
-The fourth quarter averages at UT sites from 2008 through 2015 are statistically significantly lower than in the fourth quarters of the project's first three years, and this finding is similar to findings for other quarters in recent reports on this project.
-For 2015, the Solar Estates site had the lowest fourth quarter benzene average to date.
+Table 6, below, shows the first-quarter, average concentrations from the two project auto-GCs for benzene from 2005 through 2016, and for the TCEQ Palm site since 2011.
+The project now has eleven years of complete first-quarter data.
+Please note that the 2005 first-quarter only had data for the month of March.

+The first-quarter means are graphed in Figure 7, on page 22.
+The means for TCEQ's Palm site are shown for 2011 through 2016 only.
+The first-quarter averages at UT sites from 2008 through 2016 are statistically significantly lower than in the first quarters of the project's first-three years, and this finding is similar to findings for other quarters in recent reports on this project.
+For 2016, each of the three sites had its lowest first-quarter benzene average to date.